risawitama/verbose-potato/README.md

-## How come a man driving a train got struck by lightning?
-He was a good conductor.
+## How many kids with ADD does it take to change a lightbulb?
+Let's go ride bikes!